-Prerequisite: CRJ 101.
+Prerequisite: CRJ 101 or POS 215.
 A focus on the study of the administrative aspects of the criminal justice system, including the structure and function of criminal justice organizations, research, planning and development of services, and personnel issues.

 CRJ 409 - SENIOR SEMINAR (3)